 FDA Seeks Ban On Menthol Cigarettes To Fight Teen Smoking

-The Food and Drug Administration announced Tuesday that it seek a ban on the sale of menthol-flavored cigarettes.
+The Food and Drug Administration announced that it will seek a ban on the sale of menthol-flavored cigarettes.

 The announcement came as the agency officially released a detailed plan to also restrict the sale of flavored electronic cigarettes.
 It also wants to ban flavored cigars.